 - 8. In accordance with Articles 18(2), point (j) or 62(2)(h) of MiCA, in case of application for authorisation as issuer of ARTs or as a CASP, the assessment of the proposed acquirers concerns the sufficiently good repute of the shareholders or members, whether direct or indirect, with qualifying holdings. - 9.
 In accordance with Articles 42(1) and 84(1) of MiCA, in case of issuer of ART or CASP authorised under Article 21 or 63 of that Regulation, the assessment of the proposed acquirers concerns the suitability, based on the five assessment criteria set out therein, of the shareholders or members, whether direct or indirect, with qualifying holdings. - 10.
-These guidelines do not apply to issuers of ARTs or CASPs that are authorised as credit institutions under Directive 2013/36/EU.
-Moreover, CASPs that are financial entities listed in Article 60, providing crypto-asset services as part of their authorisation in accordance with paragraphs (2) to (6) of Article 60 of MiCA are not subject to Articles 63 and 84 but remain subject to the provisions of Article 68(2).
+According to Articles 17(4) and 60(10) of MiCA, these guidelines do not apply to issuers of ARTs or CASPs that are authorised as credit institutions under Directive 2013/36/EU.
+Moreover, CASPs that are financial entities listed in Article 60, providing crypto-asset services as part of their authorisation in accordance with paragraphs (2), (4), (5) and (6) of Article 60 of MiCA are not subject to Articles 63 and 84 but remain subject to the provisions of Article 68(2).